kynesim/muddle/README.txt

     =====================  ====================================================
     ``checked_out``        The state of a copy having been taken from revision control
-    ``pulled``             Changes have been taking from revision control but not yet applied to the local copy ``up_to_date``         All changes in revision control for this branch have been applied.
-    ``changes_committed``  Local changes committed, but not yet written back to version control
-    ``changes_pushed``     Local changes have bene pushed back to revision control

     ``preconfig``          Preconfiguration checks have been made on a package ``configured``         A package has been configured